 - Developing Greater Self-awareness

-- Strengthening Interpersonal Relationships – The Art of Dialogue
+- Strengthening Interpersonal Relationships

 The Formal Bio

 Britt-Mari Sykes works in private practice as an integrative career counselor.
-She is based in Ottawa, Canada but works with clients nationally and internationally.
+She is based in Ottawa, Canada but works with clients remotely both nationally and internationally.
 She earned her PhD from the University of Ottawa and specializes in existential and humanistic psychotherapies.
 Britt-Mari is the author of Questioning Psychological Health and Well-Being (2010), a historical and contemporary examination of the meaning of psychological health and development.
-She is currently working on her second book: a collection of essays on education and vocation from an existential analytic perspective.
+She is currently working on her second book: a collection of essays on career and education from an existential analytic perspective.
 For the past 15 years Britt-Mari has guest-lectured extensively in classrooms and at conferences in Canada, the USA and Europe on the history of existential psychology, the theory of Existential Analysis, meaningful and fulfilling living and on creating vocation.
 She has served on panels at international conferences on human development, ethics in everyday life and the value of work.